kopi9999/mz80emu/doc/src/config.md

 | `struct InterfacesInfo* interfacesInfo` | Pointer to struct where data of interfaces and derived interfaces will be loaded. |
 | `struct ClockInfo* clockInfo` | Pointer to struct where data of clock and strobes will be loaded. |

 `loadConfig()` function loads and validates data from configuration file.
 If loading was successful, it saves data in pointers provided as function arguments.
-However, if data is invalid, these pointers may also contain some data loaded before an error was detected.
+These pointers represents info (see `overview` section of this documentation file).
 In case an error was found, the function prints an error message.

 At the beginning the function checks if `config.txt` file exists.
 Then, it loads data from this file line by line.
-Simultaneously, there is performed a first part of validation.
-Each line is validated instantly after loading.
-When the line is invalid, loading is canceled.
-First part of validation detects such errors as passing a text when a number is expected or incorrect number of values.

-Data immediately after loading and initial validation is still not suitable for use.
-So next begins a second part of validation and parallel loading data to appropriate pointers.
-This part of validation can detect errors impossible to find before the enitre data is loaded.
-They include, among others: an ID which does not exist or situation when number of values in corresponding sections is not equal.
-This part is also performed "line by line" - program validates one part of data and if it is valid, it is loaded to pointer with data ready to use.
+It is the first step - loading raw data.
+Then validation is performed.
+At the end, function saves data in provided pointers.

 ### `detectLoadingStep(row)`